What can be done to stop SPAM email from becoming incidents?

 To modify any of the discard fields, use the steps below:

-- In May 2010 and later: Go to Configuration > Site Configuration > Mailboxes
+- Go to Configuration > Site Configuration > Mailboxes

-- In the right-hand frame, click the Incoming Email tab.
+- In the ribbon, click the Incoming Email tab.

 Configure a Rule to Manage Emails